darshanas05/Kafka_topic/README.md

 # Kafka_topic

-Hello and Welcome to Kafka project where we will be using python scripts to write/publish and read/subcribe data from a Kafka Topic
+Hello and Welcome to Kafka project

+Where we will be using python scripts to write/publish and read/subcribe data from a Kafka Topic

 Using Confluent Kafka as the cloud platform.